leeway00/hanwha-quant/README.md

   - If the stock have small daily increment as well as small daily difference between High and Low, the score will be high but this case is irrelevant to momentum.

 ### 3. R-squared Comparison
-![AMD](./result/images_OLS/AMD.png)
-![CSCO](./result/images_OLS/CSCO.png)
-![AAPL](./result/images_OLS/AAPL.png)
-![ZNGA](./result/images_OLS/ZNGA.png)

 1. Methodology
-   1. Execute OLS to predict a daily return.
+   1. Execute linear regression (OLS) which predict a daily return, to check tomorrow's return is explainable by today's score.
 The model is trained with 1 year window.
-   3. Return R-squared value
+   3. Return R-squared values of each year
    4. plot by each stock
 2. Result
    1. Overall, both scores show similar explicability on the daily return
    2. However, the first strategy showed bettwer result in recent years (2021, 2022)

+![AMD](./result/images_OLS/AMD.png)
+![CSCO](./result/images_OLS/CSCO.png)
+![AAPL](./result/images_OLS/AAPL.png)
+![ZNGA](./result/images_OLS/ZNGA.png)